 Discussion Articles: Poll: Britons Tire of Vulgar and Cruel US; As Scots Weigh Independence, Wales Takes Note; Britain's 2010 Election: A Primer for Americans; Tories, Even With a New Leader, See Little to Hope For; Tory Introduces Himself to a Skeptical Lot: His Party; Can David Cameron Redefine Britain’s Tory Party?; Tony Blair: Three-Time Loser; Why Ditching the UK Would Be a Tragedy for Scotland;

 Chapter Two: Industrial Democracies: Q&A and Key Terms

-Chapter Four: Great Britain: Q&A , Post War Prime Ministers, Structure of Government, and Key Terms
+Chapter Four: Great Britain: Q&A , Post War Prime Ministers, Structure of Government, Key Terms, 8 Questions about Scottish Independence,